#Techshit Hype – #NothingNew

 Engaging the #Fashionistas

-• Initial Outreach: Identify key influencers and early adopters within the alternative and grassroots tech communities.
+• Initial Outreach is about identifying key influencers and early adopters within the alternative and grassroots tech communities.

-In conclusion, by leveraging common hashtags and syndication through #activertypub and #OMN, we create a resilient and impactful story that brings “native” ideologies into the #mainstreaming paths.
+By leveraging common hashtags and syndication through #activertypub and #OMN, we create a resilient and impactful story that brings “native” ideologies into the #mainstreaming paths.
 This approach not only challenges the status quo but also changes its flow.
-Providing a sustainable path for grassroots and alternative projects to thrive.
+Providing a sustainable path for grassroots and alternative projects to grow and thrive.
 The key is to maintain the #4opens and foster collaboration on the stories we tell #KISS

 The Solution: Embrace the #4opens